William Skimmyhorn

 - Household Finance and Financial Decision-Making

-- Behavioral Economics & Behavioral Finance Human Capital
+- Behavioral Economics & Behavioral Finance

-- Cognitive and Non-Cognitive Skill Development
+- Human Capital, Cognitive and Non-Cognitive Skill Development

-- Assessment Labor Economics Economics of National Security Veteran’s Issues
+- Economics of National Security

 Publications

+- Freeman, Charlton “Eli” and William Skimmyhorn.
+2025.
 “Save More Tomorrow, Today: Experimental Evidence on the Role of Precommitment, Urgency and Personalization.”
+Review of Finance, (29)5, 1587-1618. https://doi.org/10.1093/rof/rfaf027.

-Accepted, Review of Finance Phipps, Aaron and William Skimmyhorn.
+- Phipps, Aaron and William Skimmyhorn.
 2024.

-- “Entrepreneurship Among Veterans: Comparative Evidence from Recent Surveys.”
-International Small Business Journal. doi.org/10.1177/02662426241278216.
-Beshears, John, James J. Choi, David Laibson, Brigitte C. Madrian, and William Skimmyhorn.
+“Entrepreneurship Among Veterans: Comparative Evidence from Recent Surveys.”
+International Small Business Journal, 43(1). doi.org/10.1177/02662426241278216.

+- Beshears, John, James J. Choi, David Laibson, Brigitte C. Madrian, and William Skimmyhorn.
 2022.
 “Borrowing to Save?
 The Impact of Automatic Enrollment on Debt.”
 Journal of Finance, 77(1), 403-447. doi.org/10.1111/jofi.13069.
 Also available as NBER Working Paper No. 28876.

-Castleman, Benjamin, Francis X. Murphy, Richard Patterson, and William Skimmyhorn.
-2021.
+- Goldin, Jacob, Tatiana Hominoff, Richard Patterson, and William Skimmyhorn.
+2020.
 “How Much to Save?
 Decision Costs and Retirement Plan Participation.”
 Journal of Public Economics, 191. doi.org/10.1016/j.jpubeco.2020.104247.
 Also available as NBER Working Paper w27575.

-Castleman, Benjamin, Frances X. Murphy, and William Skimmyhorn.
-2019.
+- Lieber, Ethan and William Skimmyhorn.
+2018.
 “Peer Effects in Financial Decision-Making.”
-Journal of Public Economics, 163: 37-59. doi: 10.1016/j.jpubeco.2018.05.001 Carter, Susan Payne and William L. Skimmyhorn.
+Journal of Public Economics, 163, 37-59. doi: 10.1016/j.jpubeco.2018.05.001

+- Carter, Susan Payne and William L. Skimmyhorn.
 2017.
 “Much Ado About Nothing?
 New Evidence on the Effects of Payday Lending on Military Members.”
-Review of Economics and Statistics, 99(4): 606-621. doi: 10.1162/REST_a_00647 Skimmyhorn, William L. 2016.
+Review of Economics and Statistics, 99(4): 606-621. doi: 10.1162/REST_a_00647

+- Skimmyhorn, William L. 2016.
 “Assessing Financial Education: Evidence From Boot Camp.”
-American Economic Journal: Economic Policy, 8(2): 322-343. doi: 10.1257/pol.20140283.
-Hastings Justine S., Brigitte C. Madrian and William L. Skimmyhorn.
+American Economic Journal: Economic Policy, 8(2), 322-343. doi: 10.1257/pol.20140283.

+- Hastings Justine S., Brigitte C. Madrian and William L. Skimmyhorn.
 2013.
 “Financial Literacy, Financial Education and Economic Outcomes.”
 Annual Review of Economics.
-5: 347-373. doi: 10.1146/annurev-economics-082312-125807.
+5, 347-373. doi: 10.1146/annurev-economics-082312-125807.
 Also available as NBER Working Paper w18412.